SimoNeT-Git/SimplePyDL/README.md

 # HandsOnDL
 Some simple examples of neural networks on tensorflow.
+Exercises from https://ml.unige.it/events/dlschool_2020/